 - Former Nassau County prosecutors on your side

 - 100s of clients defended – proven victories

 - Free initial consultation to review your DUI defenses

 contact this Long Island firm as soon as possible.
-The legal team at the firm can help fight to reduce
+The team can help fight to reduce your charges or

 DUI Penalties in New York